Enbridge Inc. (ENB) Shares Down Despite Recent Market Volatility

-Enbridge Inc. (NYSE: ENB)’s stock price has dropped by -0.38 in relation to previous closing price of 37.19.
-Nevertheless, the company has seen a loss of -6.16% in its stock price over the last five trading days.
+The stock price of Enbridge Inc. (NYSE: ENB) has plunged by -0.43 when compared to previous closing price of 36.87, but the company has seen a -1.13% decline in its stock price over the last five trading sessions.
 MarketWatch.com reported on 11/15/21 that 5 takeaways from the COP26 climate summit investors need to know

 Is It Worth Investing in Enbridge Inc. (NYSE: ENB) Right Now?